Quol04/lesson01/README.md

-## New Repository
-This is for testing code
-## Will also be used for teaching
+## Will be used for teaching and Testing

 ## Development Guidelines

 Use consistent naming conventions (camelCase for JS, kebab-case for CSS)

 Maintain modular and reusable components